angela1C/Programming-and-Scripting-Project/README.md

 ##
 The purpose of the project is to investigate the Fisher Iris data set using python code.
 My main aim in the project is therefore to learn python programming by applying it to the iris data set.
 I intend to use the python documentation to do this and to build up my knowledge of python and its relevant packages as I go along.
 A web search on the iris data set will return many pages.
 I will take a look at some of these.
 Many of these apply machine learning to the iris data set.
 I will have a little look at this and why the iris dataset is considered such an important database in the field of statistical and machine learning.
-There is much reference to the fact that one class is linearly separable from the other two classes so I will look at this in the code.
+There is much reference to the fact that one class is linearly separable from the other two classes so I will look at this in the code, particularly using the plots.
+I will have a look of machine learning.
+From researching the Iris data set and what other people have done with the data set, it is all in this field of classification and machine learning.
+We have not covered in yet in the course so I don't think it is necessary to do too much in this area yet for this particular project.
+However, most of the analyses done by others on the Iris data set is in this area.

 ### Problem Statement <a name="problem-statement"></a>